maxthraxx/WFGY/OS/BlurBlurBlur/README.md

 > ⚠️ The full **Blur** module is still under construction.
 > This is not a typical prompt tool — it’s an experiment in **TXT-based semantic orchestration**.
+> To release it on schedule, we need **1,000 GitHub stars** as a signal of real interest.
-> Bookmark the repo for updates — and be ready for something different.
+> Bookmark the repo — and be ready for something different.

 ---